NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ### Timing
 Let's start by preparing a script that can get the timing of RFFT computation.
-This timing function will be used  to evaluate the performance of different RFFT implementations using pyFFTW.
+This timing function will be used  to evaluate the performance of different RFFT implementations.

 ```python
 def _get_timing_single(n, rfft_caller, timeout=5.0, iter_max=1000000):